-A Chicago building that was designed by Daniel Burnham and became the famed architect’s office home has been handed back to its lender by the University of Notre Dame Investment Office, which had owned it since 2006.
+A Chicago building that was designed by Daniel Burnham and became the famed architect’s office home has been handed back to its lender by the University of Notre Dame Investment Office, its owner since 2006.

 Notre Dame on Jan.
-31 gave up the 18-story Railway Exchange Building at 224 S. Michigan Ave. to its lender, a subsidiary of New York Life Insurance, according to Cook County property records.
+31 gave up the 18-story Railway Exchange Building at 224 S. Michigan Ave. to the lender, a subsidiary of New York Life Insurance, according to Cook County property records.

 The transaction was a deed in lieu of foreclosure, which allows a borrower and lender to agree to a voluntary handover and avoid a lengthy foreclosure suit.

-It is the latest example of office property owners and lenders in Chicago and throughout the country sustaining huge losses after years of falling values after a reduction of in-person work after the arrival of COVID-19, corporate cutbacks on office space, higher borrowing costs for landlords and other factors.
+It is the latest example of office property owners and lenders in Chicago and throughout the country sustaining huge losses after years of falling values and a reduction of in-person work from factors including COVID-19, corporate cutbacks on office space and higher borrowing costs for landlords.

 The Railway Exchange Building is known for its terra cotta exterior and an ornate lobby beneath a soaring glass atrium.